hynek/structlog/.github/CONTRIBUTING.rst

 .. code-block:: bash

-    git checkout git@github.com:hynek/structlog.git
+    $ git checkout git@github.com:hynek/structlog.git

 Change into the newly created directory and **after activating your virtual environment** install an editable version of ``structlog`` along with its test and docs dependencies:

 .. code-block:: bash

-    cd structlog
+    $ cd structlog
-    pip install -e .[tests,docs]
+    $ pip install -e .[tests,docs] pre-commit

 If you run the virtual environment’s Python and try to ``import structlog`` it should work!